The other dolls sat upon the shelf and looked straight before them, for it would never do to let grown-up men know that dolls were really alive.

 Doing so isn’t heinous – it’s praiseworthy that this studio pushes boundaries even when no one is asking them to.
 But this particular change in context draws out the improbability of the whole concept.
 Toy Story 4 represents the first time I’ve ever wondered about the actual rules of the toys’ existence, who made them, why they are followed, and if they should be.
 It's the first time I've ever considered Toy Story to need more explaining than Johnny Gruelle's Raggedy Ann and Andy Stories, in which toys coming alive are really just a corollary for little imaginations.
 The fact that it explains nothing is not as mystifying as the fact that it feels like an explanation is needed.

 Woody makes decisions in this movie that contradict everything he’s learned in the series so far: to stay with Andy knowing that it wouldn’t last forever, to value his worth to a child more than the eternal ennui of becoming preserved as a collector’s item, and to move on to a new little dreamer when his old pal doesn’t need him anymore.
 None of that matters anymore.
-Now it seems like Woody, not his kid, is the one whose needs matter most (is that because they mean the most to us?).
-This is mirrored through Bo Peep (Annie Potts): empowerment that would work if she was human here robs her of her most essential purpose, and replaces it with personal needs (she’s not the first toy in the series to lose a child, but certainly is the first to be proven right about it).
-The intention to push the emotional boundaries of the toys is nobler than the effect, which is to make Jesse’s love of a lost girl and Woody’s fear of losing his best pal seem like unenlightened dilemmas by comparison.
+Now it seems like Woody's needs are the most important (is that because they mean the most to us?).
+This is mirrored through Bo Peep (Annie Potts): independence that would work if she were human here robs her of her most essential purpose, and replaces it with personal needs (she’s not the first toy in the series to lose a child, but certainly is the first to be proven right about ditching them).
+The intention to push the emotional boundaries of the toys beyond playtime is nobler than the effect, which is to make Jesse’s love of a lost girl and Woody’s fear of losing his best pal seem like unenlightened dilemmas by comparison.
 Empowerment in Toy Story 4 retcons the sweetness out of what came before it.

 It's now actually painful to revisit the other films in the series.
 Do you remember what Woody said to Buzz at the end of Toy Story 2?
 He said, "It'll be fun while it lasts.
 Besides, when it all ends, I'll have ol' Buzz Lightyear to keep me company.
 For infinity and beyond."
 What are we supposed to think of that now?